-We have applied to list our common stock on The NASDAQ Global Market under the symbol "GTHX."
+Our common stock has been approved for listing on The NASDAO Global Select Market under the symbol "GTHX."

 Price stabilization, short positions and penalty bids

 Stabilization

 In connection with this offering, the underwriters may engage in stabilizing transactions, overallotment transactions, syndicate covering transactions, penalty bids and purchases to cover positions created by short sales.